Introduction

 6. Deployment

 Ideally, the deployment phase is highly automated.
 This stage is invisible in high-maturity enterprises because software is always deployed immediately.
-The program is made accessible to users during the deployment phase.

 Many businesses favor automating the deployment phase.
 The solution can be as straightforward as a download link and payment portal on the business website.
-On a smartphone, it might also involve downloading an app.

 Deployment might be challenging as well.
 One illustration is switching from an old company-wide database to a brand-new application.